HEA - Tamarillo

 SPS market access barriers

 Australia.
 Market access available, but no exports.
-Fumigation with methyl bromide is the only approved treatment to manage the risk of tomato potato psyllid, but phytotoxicity can be a problem affecting fruit quality and shelf life.
-This means there are no tamarillo exports to Australia.
+Fumigation with methyl bromide is the only approved treatment to manage the risk of tomato potato psyllid, but phytotoxicity can be a problem affecting fruit quality and shelf life, and there are no tamarillo exports to Australia.